mvollmer/seamless-cockpit/README.md

 ### Running the demo

 Find a place where you feel comfortable running this code as root, maybe a throw away virtual machine.
-You need to have Cockpit installed and Python.
+You need to have Cockpit, Python, nginx, and sscg installed.

-Below, MASTER is the DNS name or address of the machine where you run this code.
-For example, you would type "https://MASTER:9090/" into a browser to access the regular Cockpit on that machine.

-You need to run two processes simultaneously, which is best done in two parallel terminals:
+You need to run three processes simultaneously, which is best done in three parallel terminals:

  1) ./max-pane
- 2) ./max-pane-cockpit MASTER
+ 2) ./max-pane-cockpit
+ 3) ./max-pane-nginx

 "max-pane" takes the place of the management system.
-It serves a cruddy UI on port 8080.
+It serves a cruddy UI, offers a minimalistic API, and does a little OAuth.

-"max-pane-cockpit" runs a instance of Cockpit on port 9999 that has been specially configured to work with max-pane.
+"max-pane-cockpit" runs a instance of Cockpit that has been specially configured to work with max-pane.

+"max-pane-nginx" ties the two together and serves them on port 8080.

-Thus, be sure to open ports 8080 and 9999 if you want to access these services from outside of localhost.
+Thus, be sure to open port 8080 if you want to access these services from outside of localhost.

 Then start with these steps:

- - browse to `http://MASTER:8080`, where `MASTER` is the address of the machine that runs max-pane.
+ - browse to `https://MASTER:8080`, where `MASTER` is the address of the machine that runs max-pane-nginx.
 This brings up the login screen of max-pane.

  - log in with root / hunter2